 The reason I put Jessica’s video above into this post is not only about her feet.
 What you see her start to introduce is more movement oriented balance training.
 When we lunge, step-up, DVRT deadlift progressions (we will show below) that require stepping actions does a lot for building our balance training.
 Best of all, we get to satisfy the idea that balance training is just a part of a good strength training program.
 The first great example we will look at is with Jessica during these more advanced step-up progressions.

 Step-up drills are awesome ways to build more dynamic balance training because we are moving our center of mass in functional positions.
 In fact, I would say step-ups are amazing for not just helping knee issues, but building greater glute strength and core stability.

 Drills like Jessica shows again are great demonstrations how if we understand what balance training is, how we can build progression and accomplish more fitness goals than we often think possible!

 Robin Paget does an amazing job showing how we progress our balance training to more power and sophisticated forms of training.
 The point is that balance has a lot more components to it than most realize.
 The act of accelerating and deceleration of our body is so essential in both balance, but strength and injury resilience.
 When people say they want to do higher level core training and better glute exercises THESE are the drills that we should be focusing upon because they not only train the muscles, but the body to be so much more effective and strong.
 A little understanding of the science can completely change our perspective!
 Like these awesome HIGH level balance training drills that DVRT UK Master, Greg Perlaki shows.
 Now I hope you will make balance training more of a focus on your training!

 Don’t miss the chance to save 30% on our best selling Ultimate Sandbags!
-This week ONLY save 30% with code “save30” on any of our amazing Ultimate Sandbags that bring strength to life.
+This week ONLY save 30% with code “mother” on any of our amazing Ultimate Sandbags that bring strength to life.
 Go HERE now!